-Pier South Resort and Imperial Beach are a combination of Frank Sinatra meets Key West.
+2017 Hyundai Elantra – Pier South Resort and Imperial Beach are a combination of Frank Sinatra meet Key West.
 Over the Coronado bridge, all the way down the peninsula Imperial Beach is a throwback to Key West, to the island ways.
 Life looks simple; the weather is warm, the breeze is soft, the people are pleasant.
 Hemingway could have written, and drank, here.
 Frank Sinatra could have joined him.

 I take an afternoon stroll out the side of the Hotel, down the beach, where you can see helicopters landing at Naval Outlying Landing Field (NOLF) to the left.
 A couple of miles away is Mexico; I decide to go North of Imperial Beach instead, where I envision Hemingway playing battleship with his friends while Gellhorn yells at him from the shore.
 It is a public beach, frequented mainly by the locals.

-We’re driving the top of the line Elantra, complete with different modes of driving, door handle approach lights, and blind spot detection.
-Hyundai is setting its sights for gaining marketshare from the Honda Civic.
-It’s the proverbial I’ll see yours and raise you game and Hyundai has done just that, offering Apple Carplay and Android Auto.
+We’re driving the top-of-the-line Elantra, complete with different modes of driving, door handle approach lights, and blind-spot detection.
+Hyundai is setting its sights on gaining marketshare from the Honda Civic.
+It’s the proverbial I’ll see yours and raise your game and Hyundai has done just that, offering Apple Carplay and Android Auto.
 If you own an Apple watch, you can use it to remote start your Hyundai.

 Behind the windbreaker glass was a couple of Elantras, shining in the moonlight, gleaming off the sand.
 A great ending to a great day.

 Miles per gallon: 29 city / 38 highway